cmda-minor-web/real-time-web-2021/README.md

 # Real-Time Web @cmda-minor-web · 2018-2019

-During this course you will learn how to build a real-time / live application.
+During this course you will learn how to build a **meaningful** real-time application.
 You will learn techniques to setup an open connection between the client and the server.
 This will enable you to send data in real-time both ways, at the same time.

 ## Goals
 - _Deal with real-time complexity_
 - _Handle real-time client-server interaction_
 - _Handle real-time data management_
 - _Handle multi-user support_
-- _Deal with offline scenarios_

 [Rubric][rubric]